mbest1813/documentation/v2/clickstream/destinations/firebase.md

 ##### Conversion Tracking and Adwords Conversions

 Firebase is now Google’s recommended method for reporting conversions to Adwords!
-To do so, simply track the conversion events as you normally would with Segment and Segment will send them through to Firebase!
+To do so, simply track the conversion events as you normally would with the mobile library and it will will send them through to Firebase!
 Follow [this documentation from Firebase to set up your conversions in Firebase and to have them forwarded to Adwords](https://firebase.google.com/docs/adwords/).

 ##### Troubleshooting